qrohlf/rockthang/readme.md

 Backend
 --------
 The project currently is set up to run on a free Heroku instance at [rockthang.herokuapp.com](http://rockthang.herokuapp.com/).
-The version running there will be current as long as the build is passing (Travis is configured to push changes to Heroku on successful completion of a build)